-Setting:
+Setting

-In the Netherlands, PPC is uniquely structured with the use of transmural Children's Palliative Care (CPC) teams and CPC networks.
-CPC networks provide consultation for families and HCPs across different healthcare domains (2).
-Multidisciplinary CPC teams form a bridge between hospital and home, and the teams provide support and guidance to families and HCPs (2,10).
+In the Netherlands, PPC is uniquely structured with the use of transmural children's palliative care (CPC) teams and CPC networks.
+CPC networks provide consultation for families and HCPs across different healthcare domains.
+Multidisciplinary CPC teams form a bridge between hospital and home, and the teams provide support and guidance to families and HCPs.

-Study design:
+Study design

-Given the nature of the research questions, a mixed-methods approach is most appropriate, in which qualitative and quantitative research are combined in a cross-sectional study for child/parents and pre- and post-test design for HCPs.
-By integrating qualitative and quantitative methods in this multiphase mixed-method study, we aim to gain insight into the experiences of HCPs and child/parents with the ICP in practice and effectively tailor the ICP (11).
+Given the nature of the research questions, a mixedmethods approach is most appropriate, in which qualitative and quantitative research are combined in a crosssectional study for child/parents and pretest and posttest design for HCPs.
+By integrating qualitative and quantitative methods in this multiphase mixed-method study, we aim to gain insight into the experiences of HCPs and child/parents with the ICP in practice and effectively tailor the ICP.
 This study consists of five phases.
 The current ICP, from now on ICP 1.0, will be evaluated and adapted into ICP 2.0, followed by an implementation period where ICP 2.0 will be implemented for evaluation purposes.
-After the implementation period, ICP 2.0 will be evaluated and optimized into the final version: ICP 3.0 (Figure 1.0).
+After the implementation period, ICP 2.0 will be evaluated and optimised into the final version: ICP 3.0 (figure 1).
+Children who have received an ICP 1.0 will not receive an ICP 2.0 during the study period.
+Therefore, parents and children will be included in a crosssectional way.